Alabama State Route 5: Route description

 In a way, SR 5 is two separate highways.
 The first leg of its route begins at the present southern terminus of SR 5 at its intersection with U.S. Route 43 (US 43) at Thomasville.
-For the next 135 mi, it proceeds northeasterly towards Birmingham, passing through the rural areas of the Black Belt.
+For the next 135 mi, it proceeds northeasterly towards Birmingham, passing through the rural areas of the Black Belt; much of this segment is a two-lane road.
 In northern Bibb County, SR 5 joins US 11, I-20, and I-59, and these continue their route to the northeast.
 SR 5 travels concurrently with US 11 for 30 mi between Woodstock and Birmingham.